ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 # Installation
 ## Webmaster / Site builder:
+### Prerequisite:
+You can only send translation requests using poetry on content type that is using "entity translation" translation mode.
+Also, your request will only contain fields that are marked as 'Translatable' field.

 ### Requesting access to poetry:
 :pray: Before you can start using poetry on Playground or Production, you should make a formal request to the Comm Europa Management team.